Northumberland County, Virginia: Emergency Services

 There is no police department in the county.
 Instead, law enforcement is the responsibility of the county Sheriff, a commonwealth constitutional officer elected every four years, with support from the Virginia State Police.
 The Northumberland County Sheriff's Office is located in Heathsville.
 The current Sheriff is John A. “Johnny” Beauchamp.

 Northumberland County has two courthouses: an antebellum building and a new building constructed in the late 1990s behind the older structure.
 The county courts (Circuit Court, General District Court, and Juvenile and Domestic Relations District Court), along with the Clerk of the Circuit Court and the Commonwealth's Attorney, both commonwealth constitutional officers, are located in the new building.
 The Commissioner of Revenue and the County Treasurer, both commonwealth constitutional officers, have offices in the older building.

 The county is served by two fire departments, Callao Volunteer Fire Department in Callao and Fairfields Volunteer Fire Department with buildings in Reedville and Burgess (on Glebe Point).
 There are four rescue squads that serve the county: Northumberland Emergency Services, Callao Volunteer Rescue Squad in Callao, Mid-County Volunteer Rescue Squad in Heathsville, and Northumberland County Rescue Squad in Reedville and Burgess.
 Smith Point Sea Rescue performs water, largely boat, rescues in the mid-Chesapeake Bay area, including Northumberland County.

 Education

-Northumberland County Public Schools instructs about 1200 students in the county.
-Northumberland Elementary, Middle, and High School all share the same campus.
-The Middle and High school students share the High School building while the Elementary students have their own dedicated building on campus.
-The Superintendent is Dr. Holly Wargo.
+Northumberland County Public Schools instructs about 1,200 students in the county.
+Northumberland Middle and High School share the same building and campus.
+Elementary students have their own dedicated building.
+The Superintendent is Karen Leslie, PhD.